Ask the Expert: Kevin Indig Answers Your Internal Linking Questions

 Kevin’s tool of choice is DeepCrawl because it gives you a full crawl of a website showing the number of URLs there are and what their link value is.

-To discover the benefits for yourself, sign up for a DeepCrawl account or a free trial to start improving your internal linking optimization today.
+To discover the benefits for yourself, sign up for a DeepCrawl account to start improving your internal linking optimization today.

 How do you convince others to give you access to log files?

 Beer and pizza works for developers!
 In all seriousness, it depends on what the person’s concerns are around giving the log files.
 For example, log files can sometimes contain personal identifiers which could cause an issue with GDPR.
 In this instance, tell them that you only need anonymized data and only need to see the search engine bot user agents and IP addresses.
 You may need to sign an NDA in some cases, but it should be harmless to have this data.